Harland Bartholomew: Racial segregation

 In St. Louis, Bartholomew used planning to maintain racial segregation in cooperation with local realtor associations.
 In several other cities, Bartholomew's planning was found to be in line with racial, social, and economic segregation.
-Bartholomew also drew upon racially inequitable metaphors in the 1947 St. Louis city plan to spur residents to accept the necessity of his planning recommendations.
-His exclusionary approach, if adopted, meant only whites would see the promising future he envisioned.
+Bartholomew also drew upon racially-inequitable metaphors in the 1947 St. Louis city plan to spur residents to accept the necessity of his planning recommendations.
+His exclusionary approach, if adopted, meant that only whites would see the promising future that he envisioned.

 In St. Louis, Bartholomew said an important goal was to prevent movement "by colored people" into "finer residential districts."
-He estimated where Blacks were likely to live, and created restrictions to keep Blacks out of white areas.
+He estimated where blacks were likely to live and created restrictions to keep them out of white areas.